solana-developers/solana-cookbook/docs/references/local-development.md

 ### Programs

-Similarly, it is for instance possible to download the Serum Dex v3 program like so:
+Similarly, it is possible to download the Serum Dex v3 program:

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="CLI">